KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/terminological-lockdown-protocol.md

 where structurally appropriate.

-Mechanical contexts may still use “tool” where literal instrumentation is the explicit subject.
+Mechanical contexts may still retain "tool" where literal instrumentation is the explicit subject.

 ---

 ## Use Terminology Restriction

-The verb “use” is employed cautiously because it often implies:
+The verb "use" is employed cautiously because it often implies:
 - extraction,
 - reduction into utility,
 - unilateral ownership,